 Contemplating our Summer of music

-Musicians: Arthur Lea (piano and vocals) and Henrik Jensen (bass)
+Musicians: Arthur Lea (piano and vocals) and Henrik Jensen (double bass)

 There was a definite autumnal feel in the air at our event on the 26th of August, which led us to contemplate the summer of weekly music sessions we had been fortunate enough to put on.
 When we returned to BSL post- lockdown, understandably there was a lot of suppressed stress, anger and confusion.
 Our aim was to support their well-being and help them process their experiences.
 The result has been incredibly rewarding.
 Wonderful friendships have emerged, the community spirit has strengthened, and there have been clear improvements in mental health.
 It’s impossible to ignore how important these improvements are, and we are determined to continue our visits - despite the winds!